 5. Summary

 AZD-KRD is a product that features a smaller, lighter driver with reduced wiring focused on robot applications.
 By reviewing the interface and structure, we achieved a significant reduction in size compared the conventional product.
 In addition, the driver can be installed near the motor, and the wiring can be daisy-chained thus further reducing system size.
-Despite its’s small size, the AZD-KRD is equipped with the same functions as its bigger sibling.
+Despite it's small size, the AZD-KRD is equipped with the same functions as its bigger sibling.
 With ROS packages available, it can be use in various robot applications.
 In the future, we will continue to develop products and technology that will meet the needs of our customers.

 Call us today at (855) 737-4716 to learn more, or fill out our online form and someone will get back to you.